 Jessa is a versatile singer, known for her heartfelt performances and wide range of singing styles, from musical theatre and classic pop to comedy, unaccompanied folk songs, and creative use of looping and layering.
 An emotive performer, Jessa’s one woman shows such as “Two bards and a Songbird”, “Some enchanted Sondheim” and “Songbirds” (as well as her lockdown project with husband Mick Liversidge, “Fields and Lanes”) have delighted and moved audiences at venues such as The Joseph Rowntree Theatre(York), Helmsley Arts Centre, Castle Howard, The National Centre for Early Music and the atmospheric outdoor theatre “At The Mill”.

-Jessa’s isolated lockdown “fieldsing” performances have proved inspirational for many, and were combined in 2020-2021 with actor husband MickLiversidge’s outdoor poetry to create a joint outdoor performing project “Fields and lanes”, which has now been performed several times – at Easingwold Library, The Joseph Rowntree Theatre in York,a livestream performance from and empty Helmsley Arts Centre during lockdown, and a live outdoor performance at the perfect location -“At the mill”.
+Jessa’s isolated lockdown “fieldsing” performances have proved inspirational for many, and were combined in 2020-2021 with actor husband MickLiversidge’s outdoor poetry to create a joint outdoor performing project “Fields and lanes”, performed several times – at Easingwold Library, The Joseph Rowntree Theatre in York,a livestream performance from an empty Helmsley Arts Centre during lockdown, and a live outdoor performance at the perfect location -“At the mill”.

 As well as bespoke programmes to suit your event, and a range of live performance sets, the following full shows are available to book for your venue.